noahehall/theBookOfNoah/0current/haproxy.md

     - cpu-map: pin processes & threads to a specific cpu core
       - alwys use when setting nbproc/nbthread
     - option:
+      - option httplog: use verbose log format in *mode http*
+      - option tcplog: use verbose log format in *mode tcp*
+    - log-option: set a custom log format
     -

   - security related